 So, once they find a design they like, there is a huge chance that they will be put off by the price.

-However, Redbubble is already on the higher end price-wise, don’t make it harder for you to sell by putting a huge markup on top of the base price.
+However, Redbubble is already on the higher end price-wise, so don’t make it harder for you to sell by putting a huge markup on top of the base price.

 Be real and wise in setting your markup on Redbubble.
 If you are a beginner set your markups at 15%-19% for all products excluding stickers and after you start getting consistent sales then increase your markups by about 2–5%.